-Indicate by check mark if the registrant is a well-known seasoned issuer, as \square No \blacksquare defined in Rule 405 of the Securities Act.
-Yes Indicate by check mark if the registrant is not required to file reports to Sect ion 13 or 15(d) of the Act.
-Yes \square No 🗷 Indicate by check mark whether the registrant (1) has filed all reports req Securities Exchange Act of 1934 during the preceding 12 months (or for such sh file such reports), and (2) has been subject to such filing requirements for the pas norter period that the Registrant was required to Indicate by check mark whether the registrant has submitted electronica submitted pursuant to Rule 405 of Regulation S-T (§232.405 of this chapter) shorter period that the Registrant was required to submit such files).
-Yes ☑ No □ during the preceding 12 months (or for such Indicate by check mark whether the registrant is a large accelerated filer, smaller reporting company or an emerging growth company.
-See the definitions "smaller reporting company" and "emerging growth company" in Rule 12b-2 of of "large accelerated filer," "accelerated filer," Large accelerated filer □ Accelerated filer Non-accelerated filer □ Smaller reporting company 🗷 Emerging growth company 🗷 If an emerging growth company, indicate by check mark if the registrant has elected not to use the extended transition period for complying with any new or revised financial accounting standards provided pursuant to Section 13(a) of the Exchange Act. □ Indicate by check mark whether the registrant has filed a report on and attestation to its management's assessment of the effectiveness of its internal controls over financial reporting under Section 404(b) of the Sarbanes-Oxley Aces (15 U.S.C.
-7262(b)) by the registered public accounting firm that prepared or issued its audit report. □ If securities are registered pursuant to Section 12(b) of the Act, indicate by the registrant included in the filing reflect the correction of an error to previously check mark whether the financial statements of Indicate by check mark whether any of those error corrections are restatements that required a recovery analysis of incentive-based compensation received by any of the registrant's executive officers during the relevant recovery period pursuant to $\$240.10D-1(b)$. \square Indicate by check mark whether the registrant is a shell company (as defined in Rule 12b-2 of the Act): Yes □ No 🗷 The aggregate market value of the registrant's Class A common stock held by non-affiliates of this registrant, computed by reference to the closing price of the registrant's Class A common stock as reported on the Nasdaq Global Market ("Nasdaq") on the last business day of the registrant's most recently completed second fiscal quarter was approximately \$171.1 million.
-As of February 28, 2025, there were 109,235,621 shares of Class A com 16,457,769 shares of Class B common stock, \$0.0001 par value per share, outstart Documents Incorporated by Reference Portions of the Registrant's definitive Proxy Statement for its 2025 Annual Meeting of Stockholders are incorporated by reference into Part III of this Form 10-K.
+If an emerging growth company, indicate by check mark if the registrant has elected not to use the extended transition period for complying with any new or revised financial accounting standards provided pursuant to Section 13(a) of the Exchange Act. \Box

+Indicate by check mark whether the registrant has filed a report on and attestation to its management's assessment of the effectiveness of its internal controls over financial reporting under Section 404(b) of the Sarbanes-Oxley Aces (15 U.S.C.
+7262(b)) by the registered public accounting firm that prepared or issued its audit report.
+If securities are registered pursuant to Section 12(b) of the Act, indicate by check mark whether the financial statements of the registrant included in the filing reflect the correction of an error to previously issued financial statements. \Box Indicate by check mark whether any of those error corrections are restatements that required a recovery analysis of incentive-based compensation received by any of the registrant's executive officers during the relevant recovery period pursuant to $240.10D-1(b)$.
+Indicate by check mark whether the registrant is a shell company (as defined in Rule 12b-2 of the Act): Yes □ No ⊠ The aggregate market value of the registrant's Class A common stock held by non-affiliates of this registrant, computed by reference to the closing price of the registrant's Class A common stock as reported on the Nasdaq Global Market ("Nasdaq") on the last business day of the registrant's most recently completed second fiscal quarter was approximately \$171.1 million.
+As of February 28, 2025, there were 117,007,707 shares of Class A common stock, \$0.0001 par value per share, and 16,457,769 shares of Class B common stock, \$0.0001 par value per share, outstanding.
+Documents Incorporated by Reference Portions of the Registrant's definitive Proxy Statement for its 2025 Annual Meeting of Stockholders are incorporated by reference into Part III of this Form 10-K. 1